Social Media and Cybersafety

 Roblox

-My kids love playing Roblox, where they can actually set up accounts without you knowing, so you must make sure that a parent’s email address is added to the account as well as PIN number so some settings can’t be changed without it.
+My kids love playing Roblox, where they can set up accounts without you knowing, so you must make sure that a parent’s email address is added to the account as well as PIN number so some settings can’t be changed without it.
 That way you can add some privacy settings to the account, it also allows you to reset a password and set more controls on the chat capability for that account.
 Roblox have also created a guide for parents which is well worth a read.
 The game also allows children to report abuse, but again education and awareness between child and parent will be your best line of defense.

 Fortnite